 -

-- Remember preferences and style between sessions.
+- Preferences and style can persist across sessions.

 -